mazharaa/get-data/README.md

 Pre requisite:
+1. Save to your home local directory.
-1. Have installed Spark & MySql.
+2. Have installed Spark & MySql.
-2. Make sure your MySql has started.
+3. Make sure your MySql has started.